Home > Winter > Skiing

 Dexterity & Phone Compatibility

 Trying to manipulate your fingers while wearing ski gloves can be frustrating.
-Unfortunately, warm insulation and burly outer shells seriously reduce the dexterity of the human hand.
+Unfortunately, warm insulation and burly outer shells seriously reduce the human hand’s dexterity.
 However, some ski gloves are certainly more dexterous than others.
-As a general rule, gloves with less insulation tend to be more dexterous.
+Generally, gloves with less insulation tend to be more dexterous.

 Removable glove shells with a liner beneath offer a simple solution to the dexterity problem.
-Standalone liners provide improved dexterity without having to fully expose your bare skin to the cold air.
+Standalone liners provide improved dexterity without fully exposing bare skin to cold air.

-Pulling your ski gloves off to operate your phone can be both annoying and potentially dangerous.
+Pulling your ski gloves off to operate your phone can be annoying and potentially dangerous.
 To avoid this, look for a pair of gloves with touchscreen compatibility.
-In touchscreen-capable gloves, the tips of the fingers are outfitted with a special material that your phone screen will respond to.
+Touchscreen-capable gloves use a special material on the fingertips that lets your phone screen respond.

 skier using pull loop on the wrist of LEKI ski gloves